julianolf/nvim-dap-lldb/README.md

 }
 ```

 For CodeLLDB installation I recommend using [mason.vim](https://github.com/williamboman/mason.nvim).
 When using Mason you can omit the `codelldb_path` option, the extension will find it automatically.
+If no path was given and Mason is not available the extension will assume that CodeLLDB is on the system path.